Frijol/climate-change/GLOSSARY.md

 ## T-D
 transmission to distribution

+## techno-economic
+considerations where technical options are constrained by economics [McTiernan]

 ## TERA
 tribal energy resource agreement, which occurs between a tribe and the Secretary of the Interior.
 Required for natives to get rights of self-determination from ITEDSA, absolves the federal government of any losses occurring from the energy project decisions